aimat-lab/ML4pXRDs/README.md

 ```

 ## Simulating pXRDs
-This repository provides various functions to simulate powder XRD patterns:
+This repository provides various functions to simulate powder XRD diffractograms:

 - Use function `ml4pxrd_tools.simulation.simulation_core.get_pattern_optimized`
 for fast simulation of the angles and intensities of all peaks in a given